-2.1 Materials
+6364 2.1 Materials

-Dried chili pepper was procured from Mile 3 market Port Harcourt, Rivers State, Nigeria and was sorted for damaged samples.
-Packaging materials used were polypropylene packages of different thickness such as 3 micron, 4 micron, 5 micron, 12.5 micron, 20 micron and 30 micron.
-These packaging materials were purchased from Trans-Amadi in Port Harcourt.
-All chemicals used were of the analytical grades, products of BDH chemical Ltd pool, England and were obtained from Food Technology Laboratory, Department of Food Science and Technology, Rivers State University, Port Harcourt.
+- Dried chili pepper was procured from Mile 3 market Port Harcourt, Rivers State, Nigeria.
+Packaging - 66 materials used were polypropylene packages of different thickness such as 3 micron, 4 micron, 5 - 67 micron, 12.5 micron, 20 micron and 30 micron.
+These packaging materials were purchased from - 68 Trans-Amadi in Port Harcourt.
+All chemicals used were of the analytical grades, products of BDH - 69 chemical Ltd pool, England and were obtained from Food Technology Laboratory, Department of - 70 Food Science and Technology, Rivers State University, Port Harcourt, Nigeria.

-73 2.2 Methods
+2.2 Methods